-As at 31 December 2022 and 31 December 2021 the Group held cash at bank accounts with a variable interest rate, which exposes the Company to the risk of interest rate changes affecting cash flows, however taking into consideration the amount of interest, the risk is insignificant.
+As at 31 December 2023 and 31 December 2022 the Group held cash at bank accounts with a variable interest rate (short-term bank deposits), which exposes the Group to the risk of interest rate changes affecting cash flows, however taking into consideration the amount of interest, the risk is insignificant.
 The group held no other interest-bearing assets.

 The Group's policy envisages the use of bank loans bearing interest at variable rates.
 This exposes the Group to the risk of interest rate changes affecting its cash flows.
-As at 31 December 2022, all liabilities under bank loans bear interest at variable rates (which was also the case as at 31 December 2021).
+As at 31 December 2023, the Group had no debt under bank loans, while as at 31 December 2022, all liabilities under bank loans were liabilities bearing interest at a variable interest rate.